djpkvf/Team-4-Software-Engineering-Trip/README.md

 A family member will take us to the Columbia Airport.

-Our flight to Los Angeles leaves at 5:50am on Sunday December 17th, but we will arrive an hour early to make it through security.
+Our flight to Los Angeles with United Airlines leaves at 5:50am on Sunday December 17th, but we will arrive an hour early to make it through security.
 We will arrive at 9:42 am in LAX and rent a vehicle to leave the airport and drive to our Air BnB in Pasadena.

-Our flight back to Columbia leaves at 12:00pm on Thursday December 21 and we will arrive back home in Columbia at 8:37pm where a family member will take us home.
+Our flight back to Columbia leaves at 12:00pm on Thursday December 21 with United Airlines and we will arrive back home in Columbia at 8:37pm where a family member will take us home.

+Flight Cost: $2,412

 ***
 ### Transportation